 AUTO EUROPE compares the deals on car rentals and suggests you the best deal.
 We found it easy to use and it did offer us the best deal!

 The road from Paleochora to Sougia offers some great views as well.
 However, the towns of Paleochora and Sougia didn´t impress us that much.
 I would recommend looking for a nice Airbnb in the hills by the coast if you happen to stay here for the night.

-If you are not short on time, get to Agia Roumeli from Sougia by boat and trek the biggest and most beautiful canyon of the island – Samaria Gorge for some days.
+If you are not short on time, get to Agia Roumeli from Sougia by boat and trek the biggest and most beautiful canyon of the island – Samaria Gorge for a day.
 There is also a smaller, less famous but not less beautiful gorge near Sougia – Agia Irini.
-If you don´t have extra days to spend for trekking, a short walk in Agia Irini might be a good alternative.
+If you don´t have an extra day to spend for trekking, a short walk in Agia Irini might be a good alternative.

 Back in Sougia, take a ferry to Hora Sfakiaon – this time with your car.
 Shipping a car with the ferry is not expensive.
 This little town would charm you with its tiny chapels by the sea.